flowersteam/LLM-Culture/README.md

   - Number of agents: use this to specify how many agents you wish to simulate

   - Number of timesteps: use this to specify for how many timesteps the simulation should run

+  - Number of seeds: use this to specify how many times the whole simulation should be repeated.

   - Initialization prompt: use this to set the prompt given to agents at the first timestep.
 You can choose among already registered prompt using the drop-down menu, or add a new prompt to this list by clicking on "Add Prompt...".
 This will open a window where you can enter the name and content of your new prompt.